-Some financial advisers will also help setup up and run your SMSF.
-Tax agents or accountants can also help you establish a SMSF and assist you on its structure, establishment, and operation.
+Some financial advisers may recommend a specialist SMSF service company to help you setup up your SMSF and assist you with fulfilling your administrative requirements.
+Tax agents or accountants can also help you establish an SMSF, and assist you with its structure, establishment, and operation.